Can Boxing Classes Help with Parkinson’s?

 Exercise is medicine, and it seems to help just about everything that it touches.
 Parkinson’s disease doesn’t appear to be any different in this regard.
 While boxing for these individuals is a new take on working out, the initial reports we’re seeing look very promising, and I think we can safely anticipate seeing more great and exciting studies coming out on the subject in the very near future.

 Derrick Grant is founder and editor of Elder Guru, making aging-related information available to professionals and lay people.
-He began his career as a social working in a nursing home and has continued to work in the senior services field, including as research analyst at the Office of Elder Services for Maine and a program manager on Medicaid policy.
+He began his career as a social worker in a nursing home and has continued to work in the senior services field, including as research analyst at the Office of Elder Services for Maine and a program manager on Medicaid policy.